IRISH GRAIN AND FEED ASSOCIATION (IGFA)

 IGFA Latest Updates

-Eu Countermeasures in Response to US Tariffs
+EU Countermeasures in Response to US Tariff

 On March 12 the US imposed tariffs of up to 25% on imports of steel and aluminum, and derivative products from the EU and other trading partners.
 The EU responded by announcing counter measures and has put together a new list of products from the US that may be affected.
 They asked for views from stakeholders and member states on this list by March 26.
 This list is therefore not yet final and includes a number of important products for the EU feed industry including Soybeans.
 However key products on the list for the Irish feed sector are Dried Distillers’ Grains with Solubles (DDGS) and Corn Gluten Feed (CGF).